alisha-m/geowave-admin-console/README.md

 ## Getting Started

+[Optional]
-In the admin-console directory, launch the server by running
+In the admin-console directory, install the Angular CLI in your local project by running

+    npm install @angular/cli

+Launch the server by running

     ng serve --open

-On your browser, open localhost:4200
+If necessary, open `localhost:4200` on your browser